Sync Setup

 Plainva ships its own app registration — you no longer need your own ID:

-- Connect to Microsoft and confirm the sign-in in the browser.
-Done — Plainva creates the folder and syncs its entire content, including externally added files.
+- Sign in with Microsoft… and confirm the sign-in in the browser.
+Done — Plainva creates the folder (default “Plainva”) and syncs its entire content, including externally added files.

-- Optional: once connected, pick the target folder via Choose folder… straight from your OneDrive (subfolders included) instead of typing the name.
+- Optional: once connected, pick the Cloud folder via Choose folder… straight from your OneDrive (subfolders included).

 Optional: via Use your own app ID you can instead supply a self-registered client ID (e.g. for corporate restrictions).
 Detailed guide: OneDrive & Dropbox (BYO).